 derived from restricted data are themselves also subject to the same

 To view a copy of the official NCEP policy pertaining to restricted data,

 Each of the data types listed below is restricted in some way.
 Files on the

 NCEP WCOSS which contain any such data (including, but not limited to, database

 files, model "dump" files, and PREPBUFR files) are accessible only to NCEP

-CCS users who consent to join a special UNIX group (rstprod).
+WCOSS users who consent to join a special UNIX group (rstprod).
 Such consent

 is implied once a user registers to obtain access to the restricted data as

 NCEP WCOSS users, who are granted access to restricted data, are responsible